dcunited001/dcunited001.github.io/_pages/quotes.md

 > That which is rarely found is always a greater treasure.
 The
 > greatest treasure is that which is never shown.

+> Once you find an anonymous martyr, then there are no more.

 > Thoughts belong to those who think them.
 >
 > Words belong to those who write them.